Minnesota Golden Gophers men's ice hockey: Early history 1895–1952

 Frank Pond, former team captain, became coach in 1930 after the departure of Emil Iverson.
 The team's Rookie of the Year award is named in his honor.

 Doc Romnes era (1947–52)

 During Romnes's second year, the NCAA sponsored the first Division I Men's hockey tournament.
 Minnesota did not qualify for the four team playoff during his coaching tenure.

 John Mariucci era (1952–66)

 In the 1952 season, John Mariucci led the Gophers to the National Championship game, with a 23–6 record, after going 13–13 the year before.

-Mariucci was a driving force behind the philosophy of stacking the team with Minnesota talent.
+Mariucci was a major contributor to the philosophy of stacking the team with Minnesota talent.
 Even while other programs brought in older and bigger Canadian prospects, Mariucci thoroughly believed in growing the game in Minnesota, from the ground up.
-He held coaching clinics, and opened ice rinks in numerous Minnesota towns.
-This, combined with a sense of pride that the Gophers' roster was stacked with Minnesota talent, was monumental for Minnesota taking a real step forward in producing hockey talent.
+He held coaching clinics, and opened ice rinks in numerous Minnesota towns, contributing to team pride and the production of hockey talent in Minnesota.

 George Nagobads was hired as the team's physician in 1958, and remained with the team until 1992.